Rithik143-coder/real-time-streaming-kafka-airflow/README.md

 1. Start Kafka and Airflow using Docker Compose.
 2. Use the Kafka producer to send JSON order data.
 3. Airflow triggers Spark jobs for transformation.

+---

+## Real-World Relevance

+This project reflects my professional experience at Infosys, where I built and maintained real-time data pipelines for a retail/e-commerce client.
+It simulates the ingestion, processing, and orchestration of streaming customer order data using tools such as Apache Kafka, Apache Airflow, and Apache Spark.
+The repository demonstrates a simplified version of the production architecture I worked on, adapted with open-source tools and mock data to showcase the end-to-end pipeline functionality while maintaining data privacy.